MarlinFirmware/Marlin/README.md

 You are here because you are looking for the latest BIQU B1 firmware and you will hopefully find what you are looking for!
 Read below to find out how.

+## Current version of Marlin

+The files in this repository contain the source, configs and compiled firmware for Marlin: 2.0.7.1

+The firmware within this repo uses modified versions of the standard Marlin config files created by the talented @thisiskeithb.

 ## Using this repo.

 People love to add on to their printers.
 For this reason there cannot be just a single Marlin firmware that satisfies all of the variations of B1 out there.
 This repo aims to create firmware for the most popular variants and keep it up to date with the latest Marlin releases.

-The firmware within this repo uses modified versions of the standard Marlin config files created by the talented @thisiskeithb.

 Each B1 variant is stored in a branch.
 You don't need to know much about github to know how to select the correct branch for your printer.
 It's really easy.
 Just select the name that best matches your variant of the B1 from the drop down list and you will be on the correct branch.